RadialDevGroup/ombudsman/guides/AWS-CREDENTIAL-POLICY.md

 # Process

-New Hires should be issued a new personal credential.
+New-hires should be issued a new personal credential.
 Add them to all development groups.
 Access to production/staging buckets can be authorized on an as-needed basis.
 Also add the list-buckets group and the changepassword group.

 Give users console access and set an auto-generated password.
 Issue credentials and communicate them via slack.